 “Five Grand Stereo’s debut album, Sex and Money, was released earlier this year, and totally engaged the listener with its blend of consummate musicianship and whip-smart pop songs.” - The Irish TimesRead More

-We're delighted to have been added to the line up at Electric Picnic - we'll be performing on 31 August.
-Full details are yet to be announced, so stay posted to the site or join the Five Grand Stereo mailing list to get the stage times etc. when they are confirmed.
+We're delighted to have been added to the line up at Electric Picnic - we'll be performing on 31 August at 21.40 on the Salty Dog Stage.

 We are delighted to have received a lot of support from Radio Nova 100 in Dublin recently; not only did the station make 'Anyone Can Be a Star' their track to watch last week, they've only gone and added us to their A-List playlist :) Massive thanks to all at Nova for this.

 Listen out for the track on your radio, or stream it on Spotify here.

 ITV News recently ran a feature on Five Grand Stereo and the 1970s influences behind the band.
 You can watch the interview above.

 The Sun recently ran an interview with Chris about the making of our 'Sex and Money' album.

 Delighted to be featured as the critics' choice in The Irish Times at the weekend.